alvinwan/computer-graphics-from-scratch-cpp/README.md

 # "Computer Graphics from Scratch" in C++
-C++ implementation of demos from "Computer Graphics from Scratch"
+C++ implementation of demos from "Computer Graphics from Scratch".
+*Additionally* provides implementations for the "Extending the *" sections, which didn't previously have implementations.

 To get started, pick any demo script to build.
 For example, the first demo for raycasting is in `raytracer-01.cpp`.
 To build and run it, use the following